labs-13-slack-manager-survey/backend/README.md

 # SUMMARY TABLE OF API ENDPOINTS

 Aside from `auth/firebase` all requests must be made with a header that includes the JWT returned from the POST request.
 The header serves several purposes, among them authentication and request specificity (many requests read the user's ID from decoded token).
-Additionally, requests made to routes protected by the admin validation middleware must include a token from a user whose role is `admin`.
+Additionally, requests made to routes protected by the manager validation middleware must include a token from a user whose role is `admin`.
 Request headers must be formatted as such:

 | name            | type   | required | description              |
 | --------------- | ------ | -------- | ------------------------ |